OmerJP/O365-Bot-Oauth2/readme.md

 ### 1- Setup the Azure AD application ###

-The Bot makes use of Microsoft Graph API (App Only), you need to register a new app in the Azure Active Directory behind your Office 365 tenant using the Azure portal.
+The Bot makes use of Microsoft Graph API, you need to register a new app in the Azure Active Directory behind your Office 365 tenant using the Azure portal.